Credit unions in the United States: Interest rates

 United States credit unions typically pay higher interest rates on deposits and charge lower interest rates on loans than banks.
 Because members are part owners of credit unions, interest is typically called dividends and deposits are typically called shares.
 Credit unions therefore often have a higher “cost of assets” (i.e., interest expense as a percentage of average assets) than commercial banks, with aggregate U.S. credit union cost of assets being higher than the aggregate U.S. bank cost of assets in eight of the thirteen years between 1995 and 2007.

-In order for credit unions (and banks) to maintain capital reserves and stay solvent, their revenues (from loans and investments) must meet or exceed their operating expenses and dividends (interest paid on deposits).
+In order for credit unions (and banks) to maintain capital reserves and stay solvent, their revenues (from loans and investments) must meet or exceed their operating expenses (interest paid on deposits) and dividends.

 A credit union's policies governing interest rates and other matters are set by a volunteer Board of Directors elected by and from the membership itself.